 While the state government of Hawaii is known to prioritize health care and healthy living, lawmakers took the expansion seriously and did not rush into the decision.
 State officials across the nation were concerns with the ACA Medicaid expansion cost to states as each would have to provide some funding to keep the Medicaid expansion plan functioning.
 Even though a large amount of federal funds are used for the expansion, Medicaid is a jointly funded program and states will have some expenses that increase each year as the federal government tapers funding.
 Hawaii officials went forward with the Obamacare Medicaid expansion program as they felt the costs were worth the benefits of the program.

-For comprehensive answers about what is the expansion of Medicaid and the income requirements of the program, download our detailed guide.
+For more information about the expansion of Medicaid, download our detailed guide.

 What does choosing the Affordable Care Act Medicaid expansion mean for Hawaii?